 What an intriguing combination and for such a delicious cookie!
-Use this recipe to try these Maple Walnut White Chocolate Cookies and let me know what you think!
+Use this Maple Walnut Cookies recipe to make these Maple Walnut White Chocolate Cookies and let me know what you think!

 Trying This New Cookie Recipe Out